lquatrin/i3d21/assignment_5.md

 <img src="imgs/a5/e_3_a.png" width="40%"><img src="imgs/a5/e_3_a1.png" width="50%">

-Unlike the cilinder, we can note the UV coordinates defined for each vertex being different from each approach:
+Unlike the cilinder, we can note the UV coordinates defined for each vertex are different from each approach:

 <img src="imgs/a5/e_3_a2_0.png" width="30%"><img src="imgs/a5/e_3_a2_1.png" width="30%">

-In this case, it generates different results:
+Then, it generated different rendering results:

 <img src="imgs/a5/e_3_a3.png" width="50%">